eyclk/CitationRecommendation/README.md

 ## Training and Evaluation Times:

+We conducted our experiments on devices with NVIDIA RTX6000 Ada GPU and NVIDIA V100 GPU for Global and Base datasets, respectively.

+*For Global Datasets:* The training for the smaller datasets, Peerread and ACL-200, lasts for 2 and 6 hours, respectively.
+The larger datasets, Arxiv and Refseer, take up to 8-9 days.

-The pre-training for the smaller datasets, Peerread and ACL-200, lasts for 4 and 10 hours, respectively.
-The larger datasets, Arxiv and Refseer, take up to 9-10 days since they have similar sizes with each other.
+*For Base Datasets:* The training for the smaller datasets, Peerread and ACL-200, lasts for 8 and 20 hours, respectively.
+The larger datasets, Arxiv and Refseer, take up to 14-15 days.
+However, we believe these relatively longer times are the result of training on the device with NVIDIA V100 GPU.

 Our evaluation of the corresponding test sets takes considerable time since generating the top 10 predictions for each example is resource-intensive.
 Especially with our limited hardware resources, acquiring the results on the larger datasets takes up to 2 days.
 The smaller datasets require less time, 20 minutes for Peerread and 2 hours for ACL-200.
+We performed our evaluations on the device with NVIDIA RTX6000 Ada GPU.

 The issue of slow evaluation for larger datasets is not exclusive to our work.
 The state-of-the-art work of HAtten reported their results using only a smaller subsection (10K) of the test sets due to long evaluation times.
+Unlike HAtten, we use the entire test sets for our evaluations.